Boris Johnson lashes out at world leaders for failing to make Cop26 pledges needed

 Cop26: Boris Johnson lashes out at world leaders for failing to make climate pledges needed

-G20 commitments ‘not enough’, prime minister concedes - and net zero plans ‘vague’
+G20 commitments ‘not enough’, prime minister concedes - and promises ‘starting to sound hollow’

 Boris Johnson has lashed out at world leaders for failing to make the commitments needed to halt the climate emergency, as he spoke at the close of the G20 summit.